YuSugihara/MutMap/README.md

   -n , --N-bulk         Number of individuals in mutant bulk.
   -w , --window         Window size (kb).
 [2000]
   -s , --step           Step size (kb).
 [100]
   -D , --max-depth      Maximum depth of variants which will be used.
+                        This cutoff will be applied in both of cultivar and bulk.
+[250]
-[250] -d , --min-depth      Minimum depth of variants which will be used.
-[8] -N , --N-rep          Number of replicates for simulation to make
+  -d , --min-depth      Minimum depth of variants which will be used.
+                        This cutoff will be applied in both of cultivar and bulk.
+[8]
+  -N , --N-rep          Number of replicates for simulation to make
                         null distribution.
 [10000]
   -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
 [0.3]